keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/ESP32/ESP32.md

 ### 4.2 High, Middle, Low Tone

 To enrich the music, high, middle and low tone are inevitable.
-Yet only seven buttons integrated in the piano.
+Yet only eight buttons integrated in the piano.
 Therefore, we may program to shift tones by the two programmable buttons and the touching area, which just correspond to high, middle and low.

 #### Build code: